cnrancher/docs/content/rancher/v2.x/cn/release-notes/v2.0.12/_index.md

 ---
-title: Release v2.0.10
+title: Release v2.0.12
-weight: 11
+weight: 13
 ---

 ## Important

 ### Security fixes

-This release updates to the latest Kubernetes versions (i.e. v1.10.12 and v1.11.6) for clusters launched by Rancher to address [Kubernetes API server external IP address proxying security issue](https://github.com/kubernetes/kubernetes/pull/71980).
-We recommend upgrading your Kubernetes clusters to these versions.
+This release updates to the latest Kubernetes version - i.e. v1.11.8 - for clusters launched by Rancher to address [Kubernetes CVE-2019-1002100](https://github.com/kubernetes/kubernetes/issues/74534).
+We recommend upgrading your Kubernetes clusters to this version.

 ### Network Policies
 The default network selected when creating a Kubernetes cluster has been updated to `canal` with *no network policies*.
 With this change in default behavior, there are no network policy enforcements between projects, which means there *is* inter-project communication.